leftlogic/ffconf/src/articles/cfp.md

 - Switching thinking from React components to Web Components
 - AI Act and surrounding legislations, what it means, how to protect people and how do we push back

-These are the topics that are interesting me lately, and below are further topics I'm (usually) always interested in.
+These are the topics that are piquing my interest lately, and below are further topics I'm (usually) always interested in.

 ## Code, development